Hopethisisnttaken/sparrow-permutations/README.md

-# sparrow-permutations
+# Permutated GLMM Model with sample of sparrow data

-Permutated GLMM to find the effects of various factors on House Sparrow interactions
+This is a permutated GLMM to find the effects of various factors on House Sparrow interactions